Find Affordable College Courses

 Read More…

-You’ll join some of the best and brightest minds around you if you attend University of Delaware.
-The school came in at #2 on this year’s Best Value Wildlife Management Schools in the Middle Atlantic Region list.
-Located in the large suburb of Newark, UD is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend University of Delaware.
+It ranked #2 on our 2023 Best Value Wildlife Management Schools in the Middle Atlantic Region list.
+Located in the suburb of Newark, UD is a public school with a very large student population.

-Out-of-state tuition fees for undergraduate students at UD are $36,880 per year.
+The average tuition and fees for an out-of-state undergraduate student at UD are $36,880 a year.
 The average amount in student loans that wildlife majors at UD take out is $27,000.

 UD also claimed a spot on our Best Wildlife Management Schools in the Middle Atlantic Region list.
 It’s in the top 15% of all schools in this category.